Getting Started

 - Open

-/appand keep the default sort by volume. - Narrow the universe with tags, price range, and a spread ceiling.
+- Narrow the universe with tags, price range, and a spread ceiling.

 - Open a market detail panel and verify the market link, category, dates, and holders context.